mdabir1203/Portfolio2025/README.md

 - Maintain **60 fps** scrolling without layout shifts

 Track these metrics with real user monitoring and adjust assets, code splitting and caching accordingly.

+## Security

+The project sets a restrictive Content Security Policy in `index.html` that allows only the resources needed to fetch and display Medium posts.
+Configure `frame-ancestors` via your hosting platform's HTTP headers for full protection.